-These services include a complete inventory of all signs within IDOT control for each of the three contract years; a massive data collection effort, involving sorting, scanning and entering data into IDOT’s Outdoor Advertising Control System (OACS) geographic information system (GIS) database; statewide processing of all sign permit applications; and continual surveillance activities — including illegal sign control mitigation efforts — for all of Illinois’ controlled route network.
+Control services include an inventory of all signs within IDOT control every two years; a massive data collection effort, involving sorting, scanning and entering data into IDOT’s Outdoor Advertising Control System (OACS) geographic information system (GIS) database; a statewide processing of sign permit applications; and continual surveillance activities — including illegal sign control mitigation efforts — for all of Illinois’ controlled route network.

 Using the latest mobile and data collection technology, Hanson’s staff is covering the controlled routes in Illinois to provide the documentation process necessary for collecting the required information.
 One of the most notable aspects of the data collection process is Trimble’s mobile data capture system — a complex unit attached to a survey vehicle that includes cameras, GPS and geospatial components.

 This unit collects the field information and can cover approximately 300 miles per day.
 The mobile data capture system uses a combination of high-resolution imaging, a global navigation satellite system and inertial positioning, along with a multiplexer, to synchronize data and capture sign dimensions, position, digital imagery and latitude and longitude with GIS mapping-grade accuracy while the vehicle travels at highway speeds.
 The data is then seamlessly processed in the IDOT OACS system.
 This mobile method of data collection is safer and more efficient than people working on foot in and around roadways.